lh260629082/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.

 Creating a new branch is quick and simple.
 This is a modify for dev.

 This is for test git stash.
 To test git stash.

-This is for test git stash
-To test git stash.